 Leave your worries behind as you head out with your RV to Cheraw State Park.
 The park is a short drive from Charlotte and Myrtle Beach and provides easy access for all.
 Cheraw State Park is located off of U.S. Highway 1 and Route 52.
-The roads outside of the park are relatively flat so RVs should have no trouble navigating these routes.
+The roads outside of the park are relatively flat, so RVs should have no trouble navigating these routes.
 Most of the roads within the park surround Lake Juniper, making it easy to find your way around the park.
 The golf course and swimming area are located on the north side of the lake, while the campgrounds are on the southern side.
-RVs up to 40 feet in length can be accommodated at the campground.
-Once you park your rig you'll find it easiest to travel within the park by bike or on foot.
+RVs up to 45 feet in length can be accommodated at the campground.
+Once you park your rig, you'll find it easiest to travel within the park by bike or on foot.

 When you arrive, note that the park entrance is on the opposite side of the lake from the campground entrance.
 Check-in at the park office is a breeze and will only take minutes before the drive down the immaculately kept dirt roads to the campground.
 Plan to set-up your RV at the campsite before you head out for a swim or a hike to ensure that you don’t have any issues with your RV.
 Other parking is available within the park if you are not staying overnight.

 Camp with your RV at one of Cheraw State Park’s 17 campsites, six of which are lakeside, and enjoy a magnificent view of Lake Juniper.
 Past visitors suggest booking RV sites #8 and #15 for the best views of the lake as it also makes a perfect spot for your hammock.
-All campsites provide water and electric hookups and most can accommodate RVs that are up to 40 feet.
-Note that the park is not very long trailer or big rig friendly.
-Cheraw State Park does provide each campsite with a fire pit and table.
-At the campground, you will have access to the boathouse, hot showers, drinking water, flush toilets, a camp store, and dump station.
+All campsites provide water and electric hookups.
+Most can accommodate RVs that are up to 40 feet and a few can accommodate 45-foot rigs.
+Note that it is somewhat difficult to maneuver big rigs around the park because of turns in the roads, so trailers should be less than 40 feet.

 Cheraw State Park does require reservations before your arrival at least three days in advance of check-in.
 You can book a site up to 13 months ahead of time.
-There is a two night minimum for each campsite and the rates vary depending on the one you select.
+There is a two night minimum for each campsite, and the rates vary depending on the one you select.
 Cheraw State Park is the perfect place for a quiet getaway that will allow you to relax and enjoy seeing nature in action.

 You might be able to snag a spot for same-day arrival if you didn't make reservations ahead of time.
 However, the only way to see if there are spots available for same-day reservations is to call the park to see if there are any open campsites.
-If any sites are open they are distributed on a first-come, first-served basis.
+If any sites are open, they are distributed on a first-come, first-served basis.
 Reservations are still highly recommended, especially during the peak summer season.